lei-yang5/COMP8240project/README.md

 * ./Annotation                    --> Contains the annotation files.
 * ./Evaluation - New Dataset      --> Contains the evaluation results performed on new datasets.
 * ./Measure of Agreement  	      --> Contains the codes used to measure Interannotators Agreeement.
-* ./New Dataset                   --> Contains the raw and final transformed on the mew constructed datasets.
+* ./New Dataset                   --> Contains the raw and final transformed on the new constructed datasets.
 * ./Preprocessing                 --> Contains the codes used to preprocess the new datasets.
 * ./Replication                   --> Contains the codes used to replicate on the original paper result.